HOW TO BECOME A MASTER GARDENER

 During the first year, Master Gardener Interns are required to donate 50 hours of volunteer service and complete 5 additional hours of continuing education over and above the Core Course.
 After the first year, 25 volunteer hours plus 5 continuing education hours are required annually to maintain certification as a Master Gardener.

-- October 23 or 30 (varying times): Interviews for those who advance to the second round.
+- October dates to be determined (varying times): Interviews for those who advance to the second round.

 - December: (date to be determined).
 Intern orientation event.
 (Meet and greet fellow students and Master Gardener mentors.)

-- January 12, 2018 through February 9, 2018: Core Course (MN Landscape Arboretum.)
+- January (tbd), 2019 through February (tbd), 2019: Core Course (MN Landscape Arboretum.)
 All Master Gardener Interns are required to take the Core Course which is taught by members of the University of MN Extension and University of Minnesota faculty.
-The 2017 Core Course will be held Fridays and Saturdays, 9:00 a.m. to 4:00 p.m. at the Minnesota Landscape Arboretum, Chaska.
+The Core Course will be held Fridays and Saturdays, 9:00 a.m. to 4:00 p.m. at the Minnesota Landscape Arboretum, Chaska.
 There is also an on-line option; interns are encouraged to attend as many of the live sessions at the Arboretum as able for the best learning experience.
 Topics taught at Core Course include: critical thinking and navigating culture, soils, entomology, botany, diagnostics, trees & shrubs, herbaceous plants, lawn care, plant pathology, weeds, wildlife, integrated pest management, vegetables, fruits.

 - January: (date to be determined) Saturday bag lunch meeting with mentors and students during Core Course.